-- The City uses the following guiding principles when determining user fees; principles will be weighted depending on the service and alignment to the best interest of meeting community outcomes: - (1) User Fees and Charges and Sustainability Principle - (a) User Fees and charges revenue as a percentage of tax base revenue will be maintained at a consistent level will represent a fair distribution of service costs.
-The percentage will not fall below 20% and will target 25%. - (2) General Tax-Supported Subsidies Principle - (a) The City plays a critical role in establishing essential safety and social needs of a community, including City services; - (b) When the services provided benefit the whole community, Airdrie residents share in the full cost of the service delivery through the payment of property taxes; and - (c) When the services provided only benefits the user, the City charges a user fee, so the full cost of a service is shared by those who use the service. - (3) Benefit principles - (a) Residents pay for a City service according to the level or value of the individual benefit they receive; and - (b) The greater the benefit to the whole community, the greater the tax support allocated to the service. - (c) Where applicable, non-resident user fees will reflect full cost of the City services. - (4) Cost Recovery Principle - (a) The full cost of delivering the service is the starting point when calculating users fees and charges and will be considered when available and appropriate. determining the The level of subsidization through the tax base would be noted in this case; and - (b) This principle does not suggest that the user fees and charges will recover full cost.
+- The City uses the following guiding principles when determining user fees; principles will be weighted depending on the service and alignment to the best interest of meeting community outcomes: - (1) User Fees and Charges and Sustainability Principle - (a) User Fees and charges revenue will represent a fair distribution of services costs. - (2) General Tax-Supported Subsidies Principle - (a) The City plays a critical role in establishing essential safety and social needs of a community, including City services; - (b) When the services provided benefit the whole community, Airdrie residents share in the full cost of the service delivery through the payment of property taxes; and - (c) When the services provided only benefits the user, the City charges a user fee, so the cost of a service is shared by those who use the service. - (3) Benefit principles - (a) Residents pay for a City service according to the level or value of the individual benefit they receive; and - (b) The greater the benefit to the whole community, the greater the tax support allocated to the service. - (4) Cost Recovery Principle - (a) The full cost of delivering the service will be considered when available and appropriate.
+The level of subsidization through the tax base would be noted in this case; and - (b) This principle does not suggest that the user fees and charges will recover full cost.
 Once a fee is finalized, the calculation to determine the user fee may see costs only partially recovered. - (5) Allocation of Resources Principle - (a) Limited resources and facilities are available to the community and public demand cannot be fully met.
-User fees and charges help manage this demand by considering price differentials between times of peal demand and under-utilization.
+User fees and charges help manage this demand by considering price differentials between times of peal demand and under-utilization. - (6) Management of Public Assets Principle - (a) Council recognizes that public assets have a value, and this value is to be considered when determining user fees and subsidies.
+The City has a stewardship obligation over these assets and with that comes an obligation to residents for proper asset management including maintenance, repairs, and life cycling.

-- (6) Management of Public Assets Principle - (a) Council recognizes that public assets have a value, and this value is to be considered when determining user fees and subsidies.
-The City has a stewardship obligation over these assets and with that comes an obligation to residents for proper asset management including maintenance, repairs, and life cycling. - (7) Ability to Pay and Tax-Supported Subsidies for Individual Principles - (a) Where evidence exists to demonstrate ability to pay, users (regardless of demographic) will pay appropriate fee aligned to individual benefit; and - (b) Where access to services may be cost prohibitive, the City will provide a subsidy to users with a certain income level so that they may benefit from a service.
-The Participant Support Program (Fair Entry) Airdrie Fair Access program (AFA) will address this. - (8) Market comparisons and Competitiveness Principle - (a) The City will consider market comparisons to support adequate levels of costs recovery and maintain the City's competitive advantage.
+- (7) Ability to Pay and Tax-Supported Subsidies for Individual Principles - (a) Where evidence exists to demonstrate ability to pay, users (regardless of demographic) will pay appropriate fees aligned to individual benefit; and - (b) Where access to services may be cost prohibitive, the City will provide a subsidy to users with a certain income level so that they may benefit from a service.
+The Airdrie Fair Access program (AFA) will address this. - (8) Market Comparisons and Competitiveness Principle - (a) The City will consider market comparisons to support adequate levels of costs recovery and maintain City's competitive advantage.
 User fees will be at the median value. - (9) Consistency and Transparency Principle - (a) The City applies a consistent approach to setting users fees and stakeholders will receive reasonable notice of increases.